Skip to navigation Skip to content

 • full or partial Bank Guarantee Release letter with a bond amount is issued to the Commonwealth Bank of Australia (CBA) to recover full or partial AoS debts to repay Services Australia, if applicable

-An expiry review manual work item is only created for an AoS skilled service officer to action if:
+An 'AOS - Expiry Review' manual work item is created, an AoS skilled Service Officer will action when:

 • the AoS case has expired, and

-If there is no recoverable payment amounts, the expiry review will auto complete and no user interact is needed.
+If there are no recoverable payment amounts, the expiry review will automatically complete, and no user interact is needed.

 When making an unfavourable decision, see Advising verbally of an unfavourable decision.